bdombro/slimr/packages/css/README.md

-# @chakra-lite/css
+# @ustyle/css

-A tiny (1kb) alternative to the popular emotion library for react AND preact
+A tiny (1.3kb) alternative to the popular emotion library for react AND preact

-Sister packages:
+Sister libs:

-- @chakra-lite/styled
+- @ustyle/styled
-- @chakra-lite/react
+- @ustyle/react

 Pros:

-- Much less bundle size and runtime sluggishness
+- Much less bundle size
-- Less is more: less bugs, no breaking changes
+- Less is more: faster, less bugs, no breaking changes
-- Compatible with preact and react
-- Supports declaring css inside of Components for better code colocating and NO MORE NEED TO PASS ARGS!
-- Supports css AND tss - a tab based css

 Cons: